trezor/blockbook/docs/api.md

 #### Tickers list

-Returns a list of available currency rate tickers for the specified timestamp.
+Returns a list of available currency rate tickers for the specified date, along with an actual data timestamp.

 ```
 GET /api/v2/tickers-list/?timestamp=<timestamp>
 ```

 The query parameters:
-- *timestamp*: specifies a UNIX timestamp to return available tickers for.
+- *timestamp*: specifies a Unix timestamp to return available tickers for.

 Example response: